KatherineL0/Ansible-Role-List/README.md

 	- More effective reporting and monitoring inside the docker container.
 - Disable unnecessary outgoing connections (securely while maintaining functionality).
 - Separate host and docker bind port variables for all related roles.
+- Created default internet interface variable to assure correct firewall zone and configuration.
+- Created new variable for openvpn and wireguard ports.
+- TCPDump scan on only specific interfaces?
+- A new task will whitelist your preferred IP for VPN connections.
+- Cups printer server removed in Setup_SSH role.

+Fixes,

+- Fixed SELinux enforcing setup.

 V1